Scarlet 31, Gray 14

 After Kelly left UC for Notre Dame after the 2009 season, Coombs stayed on new UC coach Butch Jones' staff.
 After an initial 4-8 season under Jones, Cincinnati went 10-3 in 2011 with a Liberty Bowl win over Vanderbilt.

 While at UC Coombs mentored four NFL draft picks: second-team All-American and UC career interception leader Mike Mickens (Dallas Cowboys), 2007 NCAA interception leader DeAngelo Smith (Dallas Cowboys), all-BIG EAST performer Brandon Underwood (Green Bay Packers) and Haruki Nakamura (Baltimore Ravens).
 The Bearcats led the nation with 26 interceptions in 2007.

 Coombs is a lifelong Ohioan.
 He grew up in Colerain, graduated from Colerain High School in 1979 and from the University of Dayton in 1983, and has a master’s degree from Wright State (1996).

 In 16 seasons at Colerain Coombs’ teams went to 10 state playoffs, including five state semifinal berths.
 His 2004 team won the Division I state championship with a 15-0 mark.
 Colerain won seven consecutive Greater Miami Conference championships from 2000-06, and Coombs had a 161-34 record as head coach.
 His overall head coaching record through 18 seasons is 167-48.

-Coombs and his wife, Holly, are the parents of three grown children: son Brayden played collegiately at Miami (Ohio) and is currently on staff with the Cincinnati Bengals; daughter Cortney played soccer at Ball State; and son Dylan plays football for Cincinnati and is in the Lindner Honors Plus business program at the University of Cincinnati.
+Coombs and his wife, Holly, are the parents of three grown children: son Brayden played collegiately at Miami (Ohio) and is currently on staff with the Cincinnati Bengals; daughter Cortney played soccer at Ball State; and son Dylan is in the Lindner Honors Plus business program at the University of Cincinnati.